 They’re made of lightweight nylon, and you’ll hardly even feel them on your face while you’re running.
 Hydrophilic rubber helps the glasses from sliding down the nose and off the ears.

 Tifosi Bronx are constructed out of nylon that is incredibly durable for its price.
-The material has a high bending strength, so it should be harder to break than others.
-It’s also quite resistant to UV and chemical damage.
+The material has a high bending strength, so they should be harder to break than others.
+They’re also quite resistant to UV and chemical damage.

 The lenses are of good quality, made from polycarbonate material.
 Unlike many others, they don’t simply have a polarized coating.
 Their glasses use an injected layer of polarized material that offers complete UVA/UVB protection.
 The smoke lens also prevents colors distorting while reducing brightness.

 - Very lightweight, at just over an ounce